PostgreSQL Scales Further Than Most Think — Here is How to Push It

 CREATE TABLE events_2026_03 PARTITION OF events

-FOR VALUES FROM ('2026-03-01') TO ('2026-04-01');The query planner automatically prunes partitions it doesn't need.
-A query filtering on created_at will only scan the relevant month's partition.
+FOR VALUES FROM ('2026-03-01') TO ('2026-04-01');The query planner automatically prunes partitions it does not need.

 #!/bin/bash